Dr. Weldon Vlasak considers himself

 would tell fascinating stories about various Washington luminaries,

-have now done away with the often beautiful fleche.
+that they have now done away with the often beautiful fleche.

 Lathrop Gay - Lathrop was a three-weapon expert who taught fencing

 at the Phoenix YMCA in the early 1950's who first got me interested

 in fencing.
 He was also ranked in the top ten fencers in the United